scala/scala-lang/blog/_posts/2022-11-20-gsoc-report.md

 by: Anatolii Kmetiuk, Scala Center
 title: "Google Summer of Code 2022: How It Was"
 ---
 We've recently completed another successful Google Summer of Code program.
-Designed to bring more beginners into programming communities, the program is a part of Scala Center's strategy to make the Scala language more newcomer-friendly.
+Designed to bring more beginners into programming communities, the program is a part of Scala Center's strategy to make contributing to the Scala language more newcomer-friendly.

 This year, we welcomed four students guided by five mentors.
 They contributed to projects such as Scala Native, Creative Scala, Scalafix, and Metals.
 In this article, you can find a short summary of what was done as well as the links to find out more.